 Bo Xilai scandal: Timeline

 Bo Xilai, the former Communist Party chief in Chongqing, was once seen as a high-flyer tipped for top office.
 But he has been expelled from the Communist Party, parliament and is to face prosecution.
-His wife given a suspended death sentence for the murder of British businessman Neil Heywood.
+His wife was given a suspended death sentence for the murder of British businessman Neil Heywood last year.
 The BBC looks at how China's biggest political scandal in years unfolded.

 5-14 Mar: Bo Xilai takes his seat at China's annual parliamentary session in Beijing.
 He keeps an unusually low profile amid rumours that Mr Wang's actions have tarnished his chances of promotion to the party's politburo Standing Committee later this year.

 14 Mar: At a news conference, Chinese Premier Wen Jiabao indirectly criticises Bo Xilai for his handling of the Wang Lijun incident.
 It is the first comment from a senior national leader on the issue, and shows Mr Bo is in a precarious position.

 15 Mar: China announces that Bo Xilai has been removed from his post as party chief in Chongqing.
 Officials confirm that this is because of the Wang Lijun incident.
 He disappears from public view.

 20 Mar: A leaked audio recording suggests Bo Xilai and his police chief fell out when Wang told his boss of an investigation into Mr Bo's family.
 Another rumour suggests Mr Bo could be linked to the death of a British businessman, Neil Heywood, who died in Chongqing last November.

 26 Mar: UK government confirms it has asked China to re-examine Neil Heywood's death.

 10 Apr: China announces that Bo Xilai has been stripped of his Communist Party posts and that his wife, Gu Kailai, and an orderly are being investigated in connection with Mr Heywood's death.